erebe/personal-server/README.md

         kubectl apply -f k8s/lets-encrypt-issuer.yml
 ```

 **Warning**: Be sure that your DNS name is valid/pointing to the correct machine before doing that, as it is easy to be blacklisted/throttled by let's encrypt.
-Especially if you are using DNS challenge for getting wildcard certificats.
+Especially if you are using DNS challenge for getting wildcard certificates.

 If you configured everything correctly editing our previous ingress and adding
-a cluster issuer annotation and a tls section in the spec is enough.
+a cluster issuer annotation and a TLS section in the spec is enough.
 ```yaml
 ---
 apiVersion: extensions/v1beta1